thenumbernine/langfix-lua/README.md

 Transpile to LuaJIT and not C or anything compiled because I still want `load()` access.
 (Sorry NeLua)

 So this is basically NeLua or MetaLua, but everything is pure Lua -- no external compiling required.

 PRO:
 - Now you can use `load()`.
 You can't in NeLua last I checked.

 CON:
 - It is centered around LuaJIT, which has not yet been ported to WASM last I checked.

 Biggest pain points of Lua?
+- Missing some convenience operators.
-- one-based tables.
+- One-based tables.
-- global scope by default.
+- Global scope by default.
 - (LuaJIT) no bit operators.

 Features: